 ICP clear representation helps to find a common language with them, turn to new customers, save and motivate returning regular customers.

 Attract and hold customers' attention.
 It's not difficult to get the audience's attention, but keeping it is another B2B challenge.

 A value proposition is what makes the client learn more about your offer, motivates you to stay on the site.
 A value proposition provides a clear understanding of the user about the benefits that they will receive if they become a client.

 The key word is benefits.
-A customer must understand how the product will help them to solve their problems and what result can be expected from its use.
-And if emotions, fears, desires play a key role in B2C, B2B industry is pragmatic, and the unique value proposition here must be brought to the fore.
+A customer must understand how the product will help them to solve their problems and what results can be expected from its use.
+And if emotions, fears, desires play a key role in B2C, the B2B industry is pragmatic, and the unique value proposition here must be brought to the fore.

 Here are a few options for value propositions that prove to be useful:

 - Unique product features.
 If the product surpasses in some parameters to its analogues, then this fact can be made a value proposition.